How did everything begin?

 bodies are formed in the manner described above.

-However, in this matter, scientists are on a weak ground.
+However, in this matter, scientists are on a

-emergence of galaxies is considered problematic.
-There is
+particular, the emergence of galaxies is considered

-absolutely no decent evidence of this:
+problematic.
+There is absolutely no decent evidence of this:

 I do not want to claim that we really understand the process